|Nutritional Guidelines (per serving)|

 Caramelize the Onions

-- Place half of the dough in the hopper of the spätzle maker which is placed over the simmering water.
+Place half of the dough in the hopper of the spätzle maker which is placed over the simmering water.
 Push and pull the hopper back and forth, creating a dough wave inside the hopper.
-Little bits of dough are pushed out the other side and drop into the water.
-They are fatter and more teardrop shaped than the spätzle you make with a board.
+Little bits of dough will be pushed out the other side and drop into the water.
+They will be fatter and more teardrop-shaped than the spätzle you make with a board.

 Assemble the Casserole